Danny Addy: Dewsbury Rams (rejoin)

-Representative career (2013-17)
+International career (2013-17)

 2013

 Addy was named as part of the Scotland squad for the 2013 Rugby League World Cup.

 He is a current Scotland International and he scored a try and kicked a goal on his début against Papua New Guinea, in a 2013 Rugby League World Cup warm-up match on 19 October 2013, which ended in a 20-38 loss to the Kumuls.